 Action.
 To be raise as an action in a simple table and circulate to PCF group by this afternoon.
 LNSPs to go through scenarios and articulate plans – responding to AEMO.
 AEMO to circulate result back to PCF.

 M Whitfield – Re-en de-en update.
 A group of industry participants are in the process to putting a proposal forward to jurisdiction co-ordinators for discussion in early October.
-To get involved contact David Malcolm at the AEMC or Doug Ross.
+To get involved contact David Markham at the AEC or Doug Ross at the Competitive Metering Industry Group/Vector AMS.
 Safety meeting will be held on 5 October.

 D Cornelius noted that Victoria Government will issue final orders for stakeholders to look at.
 Interested to hear if anything is wrong.
 There are some cases in Vic where competitive metering processes will operate.
 Traditional type 4 will stay andnew on market EN child.
 Existing on market child meters will be given up 1 December 2018 industry to change over to competitive meters.
 Vic Govt believes there to be circa 1,700 of these metering installations.